 But in order to get the most out of that home-automation capability, you need some smart home technology to control.
-While Google is still building out its smart home compatibility for the Home, here are some of the best smart home gadgets that work with Google Home right now.
+While Google is still building out its smart home compatibility, here are some of the best smart home gadgets that work with Google Assistant right now.

 Illustration: Tom's Guide; Google; Wink

 Ever lie awake at night trying to remember if you locked the front door?
-Google Home can bring you peace of mind, with its support for the August Smart Lock.
+Google Home can bring you peace of mind, with its support for the August Smart Lock Pro.
 Just ask Google if your door is locked, and it'll tell you — if the door's unlocked, you can then lock it by voice.
 (Unlocking the door via voice command is not currently supported.)
-August announced a new version, the Smart Lock Pro, and will be phasing out this model.

 MORE: Best Smart Locks